Angkorian iconography is rich in characters in a dance position. There are two canonical positions: that of

 Various texts from classical India describe the origin of the apsaras.
 Here is a summary:

 “At the beginning of time, deva (gods) and asura (demons) were all mortal and struggled for the mastery of the world.
-The weakened and vanquished gods asked Vishnu's help, who proposed that they join forces with the demons to extract Amrita, Kshirodadhi's nectar of immortality, the sea of milk.
+The weakened and vanquished gods asked Vishnu's help, who proposed that they join forces with the demons to extract Amrita, Kshirodadhi's nectar of immortality, the Milk Ocean.
 To do this, they had to throw magical herbs into the sea, overthrow Mount Mandara so as to put its top on the carapace of the tortoise Akûpâra, an avatar of Vishnu, and use the serpent Vâsuki, the king of the Nagas, to put the mountain in rotation by pulling alternately.
 After a thousand years of effort, the churning produced a number of extraordinary objects and wonderful beings including the apsaras”.

 This text is illustrated by the long bas-relief of the east gallery, south wing, of the temple of Angkor Wat.
 The apsaras of this scene bring us the irrefutable proof of the Khmer representative canon.
 It should be noted, however, that while most of the apsaras in this scene are female, males are also represented.

 The apsaras of this scene above bring us the irrefutable proof of the Khmer representative canon.
 It should be noted, however, that while most of the apsaras in this scene are female, males are also represented.
 This remark was made for the first time by Phalika Ngin.
 But even outside this bas-relief witness, their representation always responds to the same canon: